Vinothhk/Task2/README.md

 ```bash
 ros2 launch diffbot gazebo.launch.py
 ```
+NOTE: If robot is not spawned,close the gazebo and relaunch.

 # Part 1 - Differential Drive Controller

 This packages contains C++ Node to Listen Twist Messages from /cmd_vel, convert them into RPM and then publish them in topics /left_wheel_rpm and /right_wheel_rpm .